Naundorf bei Seyda

 Naundorf bei Seyda is a village and a former municipality in the district of Wittenberg, in Saxony-Anhalt, Germany.
 Since 1 January 2010, it is part of the town Jessen.

 Geography

 Naundorf bei Seyda lies about 17 km northeast of Lutherstadt Wittenberg in the Fläming.

 Naundorf bei Seyda has a subdivision: Mark Friedersdorf.

 History

 The community had its first documentary mention in 1459.

+From 1815 to 1944, Naundorf bei Seyda was part of the Prussian Province of Saxony and from 1944 to 1945 of the Province of Halle-Merseburg.

+After World War II, Naundorf bei Seyda was incorporated into the Province (since 1947, State) of Saxony-Anhalt from 1945 to 1952 and the Bezirk Cottbus of East Germany from 1952 to 1990.
+Since 1990, Naundorf bei Seyda has been part of Saxony-Anhalt, since 2011 as a part of Jessen.

 Economy and transportation

 Federal Highway (Bundesstraße) B 2 between Berlin and Wittenberg lies 12 km west of the community.